Dviros/Excalibur/README.md

 https://github.com/vivami/MS17-010

 1. Copy payload.txt to the switch folder.
+2. Copy the "eternablblue_exploit7.py" and compile it using Pyinstaller:
+"pip install pyinstaller"
+"pipinstaller --onefile eternablblue_exploit7.py"

-2. Add your shellcode in "a.zip" and copy it to the "loot" folder". a.zip contains a compiled, standalone eternalblue exploiter from "vivami's" repo.
+3. Add your shellcode and the compiled exploiter into "a.zip" and copy it to the "loot" folder".
+* a.zip needs to contain a compiled, standalone eternalblue exploiter from "vivami's" repo and the shellcode.

 # TODO